 A Creative Venture

-In 1996, Beth and her life/business partner Robert Studer started a creative company called this is it design.
-They pooled their energies to create uniquely designed homewares using glass, wood and stainless steel, exhibiting and selling across the globe.
-Shows took them to NYC, San Francisco, Tokyo and London, England.
-Over time they shifted to producing a broader spectrum of work ranging from large architectural sculptures, public art, functional products, lighting, contemporary craft, exhibition design and curation, as well as brand envisioning and graphic design.
-Their client base consisted of architects, developers, contractors, interior and landscape designers, government, cultural galleries, small business and organizations. thisisit.ca
+Since 1996, Beth has been self-employed working in the creative realm.
+She has been involved in creating products that include homewares using glass, wood and stainless steel, exhibiting and selling across the globe – NYC, San Francisco, Tokyo and London, England.
+In 2003, there was a shift to the administration realm, working with a team producing a broader spectrum of work, ranging from large architectural sculptures, public art, functional products, lighting, contemporary craft, exhibition design and curation, as well as brand envisioning and graphic design.

 A Move Out of the City

-In 2006, with a growing family, they moved their home and business from Vancouver to Robert’s Creek, as it was time to create their dream life – a quiet place to call home, create an inspiring studio / creative space from which to work and enjoy watching their family grow.
+In 2006, she moved along with her family from Vancouver to Robert’s Creek, as it was time to create a slower life in the country.
 Travel is still important – in 2014 their family took a year long trip through SE Asia – Thailand, Malaysia, Bali, Cambodia and Laos.

 What once was a horse barn and stable on the ground floor of the main residence now holds the space for an intimate ceramic studio.
 In 2018 Beth started converting the space to a small ceramics studio and has since then been slowly refining and expanding the space.
 The most recent addition is an exterior 400 square foot covered deck, overlooking an expansive grass field and organic garden.
 The covered deck allows for outside events and gatherings over the warmer months.